 MATT DEVINE is a distinguished trial lawyer renowned for his representation of clients in high-stakes trials and arbitrations nationwide.
 His practice is focused on heavily-litigated aspects of business law, including high-stakes “mass raid” cases, trade secrets, class action defense and defending corporate clients against government subpoenas and investigations.
-Matt routinely counsels corporate clients and their board of directors in high-profile litigation matters involving substantial media attention and reputational risk.
+Matt routinely counsels corporate clients and their boards of directors in high-profile litigation matters involving substantial media attention and reputational risk.

 Matt has acted as lead counsel for Fortune 500 companies and other clients in high-profile business disputes, including successfully prosecuting a major “mass raid” case as plaintiff for Bayport Financial Holdings USA and Bayport Colombia, S.A. in federal court in Miami, prevailing in a Lanham Act matter on behalf of Novanta, Inc., a Nasdaq-listed medical device company in the Middle District of Florida, and winning multiple private arbitrations for a major energy utility.